universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

     If proposers would like to propose work for an alternative space they may propose with the same deadlines as mainstage proposals.
     * Individuals may propose site-specific work to be produced by UT.
 Projects appropriate for site-specific production include pieces in spaces other than Theater West, Theater East, or the FXK.
 The proposers are encouraged to meet with the TAPS Managing Director to discuss the production rights as well as the TAPS Production Manager to discuss the feasibility of locations cited.
     * Site Specific proposers are encouraged to meet with the TAPS Director of Performance and TAPS Pro-staff to discuss their proposals.
 Proposers meet with the Managing Director to discuss rights, if applicable.
-    * Proposers must complete the Season Proposal Form and turn in their proposal as described in Section V.B.1.d, emailed to ut-committee@uchicago.edu.
+    * Proposers must complete the Season Proposal Form and turn in their proposal as described in Section V.B.1.d, emailed to [ut-committee@lists.uchicago.edu](mailto:ut-committee@lists.uchicago.edu).
     * The proposal should answer the following Site-Specific Works sections of the Season Proposal Form:
         * A brief description of the site-specific project.
         * Spaces under consideration.